quarksb/geo-2d/readme.md

 ## Features

-- **Point Operations**: Create and manipulate points in 2D space.
-- **Line Operations**: Handle lines and line segments, including intersection detection.
+- **Curve Object**: include line-curve, quadratic-curve adn bezier-curve.
-- **Shape Operations**: Work with basic shapes like circles, rectangles, and polygons.
+- **Shape Operations**: Work with basic shapes like singleShape, and polygons.
-- **Geometric Calculations**: Calculate distances, areas, angles, and other geometric properties.
 - **Transformations**: Apply transformations like translation, rotation, and scaling to geometric objects.

 ## Installation